-Make a Plan.
-Learn from Lincoln Make it Happen!
+Learn from Lincoln

+Make it Happen!
 Everyone's heard of Abraham Lincoln, right?
 Well, Whether it's raising your grade or making if Lincoln didn't have the team, you have to work hard and have determination, his name determination to reach your goal. would mean nothing to you.
 Consider this: My goal: .
-DO NOT SUBMI Lincoln was defeated ONI What I will dog when he ran for Representatives in 18 your he was victorious in the House race in 19 your and was then re-elected for three consecutive terms.
-How I can motivate r He was defeated when he ran for the U.S. House of Represents zes in 1843, then ran successfully for a House part in 18 (C How I will reward myself: He was defed for the ateboo He was delited for Vice Presider He was detered for the Senate again in 1858.
-Finally, in 1000, Lincoln was elected President of the United es. • Who else do you know who has shown determination?
-Traits in Cournon How are determination and How does motivation affect determination?
+DO NOT SUBM Lincoln was defeated What I will dog when he ran for Representatives in 1835 but he was victorious in the House race in 1835 and was then re-elected for three consecutive terms. the Illinois House of How I can motivate r He was defeated when he ran for the U.S. House of Represents zes in 1843, then ran successfully for a House part in 18 (C How I will reward myself: He was defed for the ateboo He was delited for Vice Presider He was detered for the Senate again in 1858.
+Finally, in 1000, Lincoln was elected President of the United es. • Who else day by know who has shown determination?
+Traits in Cournon in i How are determination and the How does motivation affect determination?
 How is determination affected by optimism?
 "If you are resolutely determined to make [something] of yourself, the thing is more than half done already."